 - Personal Contact by Business Development to Bidders and Area Operators

 - Save Search Profile Activation e-mails

-- Direct Mail and Fax to Area Operators & Historical Buyers
+- Direct Mail to Area Operators & Historical Buyers

 - Weekly Email Notification to Pre-registered Bidders